 Babies are messy.
 So these baby bibs will be a very welcome addition to any household.
-Find my easy tutorial and pattern here.
+Find my easy tutorial and bib pattern.

 Nursing breast pads

 Even before the baby is born, you may start leaking breast milk.
 SO these nursing pads are a lovely gift for a very pregnant or newborn mum.
-Find how to make them here.
+Find how to make zero waste nursing pads here.

 Reusable Diapers / Nappies & Covers